“We are the music makers, and we are the dreamers of dreams” – Roald Dahl

 SENIOR CYCLE MUSIC

-The Leaving Certificate Music exam is an extension of the Junior Cert but students can take up music for
+The Leaving Certificate Music exam is an extension of the Junior Cycle but students can take up music for Leaving Certificate having no previous experience and have proven to succeed just as well as students with musical background.

 The written exam consists of 2 papers – a listening paper and a composition paper.
 The Listening paper contains questions on the 4 Set Works which they have studied including works by The Beatles, Queen, Mozart, Berlioz, Bach, Tchaikovsky, Raymond Deane and Gerald Barry.